-The U.S. Department of Agriculture (USDA) is currently soliciting public comments on a list of key issues for the 2020-25 U.S Dietary Guidelines for Americans.
-This is the first time that the USDA, the agency that oversees the guidelines, has taken this unusual step.
+The U.S. Department of Agriculture (USDA) is currently soliciting public comments about a list of key issues for the 2020-25 U.S Dietary Guidelines for Americans.
+This was the first time that the USDA or the U.S Department of Health and Human Services (HHS), the two agencies tasked with developing the Guidelines, took this unusual step.

-Notably, among the issues USDA lists as needing review are saturated fats and low-carbohydrate diets.
+Notably, among the issues listed by USDA as needing review are saturated fats and low-carbohydrate diets.
 This is an unprecedented opportunity to contribute your thoughts about whether the current guidelines are based on the most up-to-date reviews of the current science.

 The comment period is set to run through March 30, 2018.
 You can submit your comment here.

-Here is some guidance on what you might consider including in your comment:
+Here is some guidance for what to include in your comments:

 On the Low-Carbohydrate Diets: